gridl/Biml/ReadMe.md

 [Interrogator](http://shannonlowder.com/biml-interrogator-demo/) -- extract metadata from your data sources.
 This is most helpful for dealing with your flat files.
 [Read more] (http://shannonlowder.com/biml-interrogator-demo/) on how to use the project.

+There are now two projects for Interrogator.
+One is for BimlStudio, the other is for BimlExpress.
+The BimlExpress version uses links to files in the BimlStudio project.
+That way, we have a single codebase for both solutions.

 [DataTypeConversion](http://toyboxcreations.net/datatype-conversion-utility-for-biml/) -- need to convert back and forth between Biml, SQL Server, and SSIS datatypes?
 Get my utility in this repo!

-Notes:
-20170523 sdl -- learning how to manually edit a .dtproj file so I can reference the existing files from the BimlStudio project.